-Here at Chawton Hill we have some good experience of working with Property Management company’s and owning income property.
+Here at Chawton Hill we have good experience of working with property management companies and owners of rental property.

 Setting good rental rates

 Whilst you can search through the online sites to see what other landlords charge for similar properties, a good property management company will give you a wider and often more achievable view.
 A good market study balanced with their experience will allow you to achieve a balance between a monthly income and a low vacancy rate.